soreana/cisco-anyconnect-server-docker/README.md

 *Table.
 1: meaning of password configuration build args*

-## Section III: certificate authentication config
+## Section III: certificate authentication configuration

 I don't know how you feel about typing your password every time you want to use VPN but I hate it.
 Certificate authentication come to rescue us.
 Although it is hard to setup and maintain certificates ocsev, you can easily setup and run your own ocserv with this container and enjoy joining your network with one click.
 To do so run below command in root directory of this repo and build fresh ocserve docker image with certificate authentication customized for your domain.
 Meaning of build arguments provided in Table.
 1 .